VSEs gained access to cash credit more easily

 provided by Banque de France

 - To meet their operational requirements, SMEs can apply for credit lines that remain available over the year, most of the time at the beginning of the year, and/or for various types of cash facilities during the year.

 - About new loans - excluding the use of existing credit lines - :

 - Access to investment loans is nearly stable.
-94% of SMEs were fully or substantially granted (versus 95% over the fourth quarter).
+95% of SMEs were fully or substantially granted.

 2 - Very small enterprises (VSE: 0 - 9 employees)

 provided by FCGA and Banque de France

-- Access to investment loans also abated: 82% of VSEs were granted their request (fully of over 75% of the requested loans), versus 85% in Q4.
+- Access to investment loans increased: 84% of VSEs were granted their request (fully of over 75% of the requested loans), versus 81% in Q2.

 3 - Mid-tier enterprises (MTE: 250 - 4 999 employees)

 provided by Banque de France

-- Demand for investment loans weakened: 29% of MTEs requested financing, versus 32% over the fourth quarter.
-Almost all MTEs were fully or substantially granted.
-Concerning investment loans, 88% of MTEs were supplied.
+- Demand for investment loans bounced back: 29% of MTEs requested financing, after 26% in Q2 and 29% in Q1.
+96% of MTEs were fully or substantially granted.
+Concerning investment loans, the supply rate is somewhat lower (85%).

 - MTEs access to private debt issuances should also be considered, in order to put into perspective the data issued for this category of firms.

 Download the PDF version of this